50 Best Nursing Careers Based by Salary

 21. Recovery Room Nurse

 What to expect: As technology advances and surgical procedures take advantage of new processes, the amount of time a patient spends post-operatively in the hospital will continue to decrease for some patients, as will their time in recovery.
-For others, however, the unheard-of complex procedures requiring total control of body functions will make recovery room much more than a “wake up room.”
+For others, however, the unheard-of complex procedures requiring total control of body functions will make the recovery room much more than a “wake up room.”
 Assessing all aspects of what is or may be happening with a post-operative patient and responding appropriately and in a timely manner is obviously at the very core of this profession.

 Median salary: $75,500